July car loans remain surprisingly cheap

 What to expect when getting a loan

-The average new-car loan rose to $31,722 during the fourth quarter of 2018, according to Experian, one of the three major credit-reporting agencies.
+The average new-car loan rose to $32,187 during the first quarter of 2019, according to Experian, one of the three major credit-reporting agencies.

 Of course, how much you'll pay, or whether you'll get a loan at all, is heavily dependent on your credit score.